ed-conte/personal-literature-review-website/design-plan/design-journey.md

    - Color - Navy, contrasted by a light grey text
    - Shape - text will be seperated by lines and bodies of text will be in angular shapes to distinguish different sections of the site
    - Typography - strong, bold, Professional font
-   - Imagery - All pictures will have hard edges and have a dark border
+   - Imagery - All pictures will have hard edges and have a dark border bright icons near the menu

 2. theme 2

    - Color - Off white background with dark text
    - Shape - text will be seperated by large underlined headings and will sit on the background without being boxed off
    - Typography - dark, thin, stylish text
-   - Imagery - images will have dark borders to help them stick out from the background
+   - Imagery - images will have dark borders to help them stick out from the background large icons to draw attention to interactive segments

 3. theme 3

    - Color - off white and blue
-   - Shape - softer shapes and soft seperation lines between sections
+   - Shape - softer shapes and soft seperation lines between significant sections
-   - Typography - readable unprofessional typeface
+   - Typography - readable professional typeface
-   - Imagery - images will not have borders and will have rounded edges
+   - Imagery - images will not have borders and will have rounded edges there will be small minimalist logos and icons

-4. theme 4

-   - Color - TODO
-   - Shape - TODO
-   - Typography - TODO
-   - Imagery - TODO

 ### Final Theme (Milestone 3)
 > Which theme did you select as your final theme?
 Why?

-TODO: what theme will your website use?
+> I chose a minimalist theme characterized by a navy background and off-white text boxes to align with the mature preferences of my target audience, who are aficionados of more advanced literature.
+The tone of the sight reflects.

 ### Theme Rationale (Milestone 3)
 > Discuss your final theme design: how do they fit your overall design goals and audiences?

-TODO: theme rationale
+> The topic of the site is advanced historical literature, therefore the site is intend for an older audience who do not need bright saturated colors and large icons.
+This theme will bolster the asthetic of the site and fits with the tone of the books presented.
+The theme, with its uniform color palette and professional fonts, mirrors the themes of the genres of texts that I included, offering a tranquil and dignified space that should resonate well with an older, more scholarly audience.

 > Emotion is a big part of design.
 What emotions were you thinking about or trying to convey in your designs?

-TODO: theme emotions
+> The design aims to evoke a sense of calm, professionalism, and intellectual curiosity.
+I entend to promote users to immerse themselves in deep, thoughtful explorations of the historical fiction presented on the site.

 ## Composition (Final Submission)